lorio/jcw-hugo/content/books/party-everywhere.md

 >>So the party never ends
 It's a never-ending series
 of infinite
 temporary works ...

-Now in it's second printing, _Party Everywhere_ is available at [Printed Matter](https://www.printedmatter.org/)
+Now in its second printing, _Party Everywhere_ is available at [Printed Matter](https://www.printedmatter.org/catalog/39466/)